jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-There's power in looking silly and not caring that you do.
+I have always found that mercy bears richer fruits than strict justice.
-- Amy Poehler
+- Abraham Lincoln

-Updated on: [7/3/2024]
+Updated on: [7/4/2024]
 <!-- #quoteEnd -->
 </pre>